 With the first entry on the board, the Celestion Eight 15 packs the company’s world renown tone into a tidy little 8 inch speaker.
 The sound output is very well rounded, with clarity between the highs and mids, both of which sit nicely atop some serious bottom end.
 The power output sits at 15 watts, making it perfect fodder for upgrading one of your existing practice amps.

 Many of the stock speakers out there are of notably low quality, so tossing one of these Celestions into the mix is a great means of giving a cheap old speaker some new life.
-The price is also quite friendly at only $30.
+The price is also quite friendly.
 The purchase also comes with a 7 year warranty, which is always a sign of confidence from the manufacturer.

 Next up in the list of the top best sounding vintage speakers is Jensen’s vintage C8R8 model.
 This is a ceramic speaker with 25 watts of rated power.
 Much like the Celestion above, this is a fine candidate for giving your old, cruddier amps a nice new facelift.
 The sound output is also perfect if tweed tones happen to be your favorite.